Minimal Data Set Switzerland (MiND)

 The project MiND (Minimal Data Set Switzerland) was initiated by the partners Coordinated Medical Services (KSD) of the Swiss Federal Government, the Swiss Society for Emergency Medicine (SSERM), the Interassociation for Rescue Services (IAS) and the Swiss Center for Rescue, Emergency and Disaster Medicine (SCRED).
 The aim of the project is to link the multiple partners along the patient pathway, from the incident to initial care in a hospital emergency department.
 Collecting plausible fundamental data along the rescue chain to promote research projects and to present an overall picture of the activities of the rescue and emergency services in Switzerland.

 Various working groups are involved in this project.
 The current focus is on the collection of structural data from emergency departments with a 365/24 service mandate.
 The MiND-H (hospital) working group has developed the parameters of the data to be collected.
-A small pilot survey for proof of concept was launched and completed in 2019.
-In March 2021 the online application for data collection is launched for the first time for all swiss emergency departments with 365/24 service mandate, in 3 languages (French, German, Italian).
+A small pilot survey on proof of concept was launched and completed in 2019, enabling online data collection to be carried out for the first time in March 2021 for all Swiss emergency departments with 365/24 service mandates in three languages (French, German, Italian).
 The project journal can be found further down on this page under Journal.

 Research